 The Kingfisher Symbolic Meaning in Different Countries

 In some cultures, the kingfisher is a symbol of protection and hope.
-In other traditions, this animal represents luck while in others it’s associated with beauty and love.
+In other traditions, this animal represents luck; in others, it’s associated with beauty and love.
 Here are some meanings from different countries:

 |England||The kingfisher brings good fortune to those who see it|